patooworld/vsixvhax/What's-New-in-2.0.0.md

 ### Auto-Imports

-To get the elephant out of the room right away - auto-imports, probably the single most requested feature ([and the second ever issue on the repository](https://github.com/vshaxe/vshaxe/issues/2)), are now fully supported:
+To address the elephant in the room right away - auto-imports, probably the single most requested feature ([and the second ever issue on the repository](https://github.com/vshaxe/vshaxe/issues/2)), are now fully supported:

 ![](images/release-2.0.0/auto-import.gif)